L'eredità: Main game

 In this round, the three contestants have to answer seven questions in seven categories.
 Every question has a value between €10,000 and €30,000.
 The player has ten seconds to answer a question with four options.
 If he/she misses or runs out of time, the game passes to another contestant who, if he/she answers correctly, adds the amount of that question to his/her total.
 At the end of the game, the two contestants with the highest totals advance to the sixth round.
 In the event of a tie for the last place at the end of this round, the two tied contestants have to face off against each other for the third spot in that round (with the time limit reduced to 30 seconds); a tie between all three competitors for first place must be broken by having two contestants face off against each other at a time, with the loser of the first duel facing off against the contestant who gave the last correct answer in the round during the second duel.

 From the 2019–2020 season onwards, a mystery option associated with an unknown category was added (indicated onscreen by a question mark) where the competitor who chooses this option, once the matter has been disclosed, can decide whether to assign a value of €20,000 (two options), €40,000 (three options), or €60,000 (all four options) to the question.
 Only the contestant who selected the mystery category can play the question; if they answer correctly, they add the value to their jackpot, whereas if they answer incorrectly, the question is discarded, with the value of the question being equally divided between the other two challengers, thus €10,000 each if the question had two answers, €20,000 each if it had three and €30,000 if all four answers were shown.
 Furthermore, the three competitors who qualify for the "Triello" acquire the right to return for the next episode, with the winner of the next round being immune from the first round of the next game.
-From the 2022-2023 edition, the two competitors with the highest prize pool qualify for the next game.
+From the 2022–2023 edition, the two competitors with the highest prize pool qualify for the next game.

+In the case of tie between two contestants, there will be a double climb which will last 30 seconds and the one who wins the tie-breaker will go to the next game.

+From the 2024–2025 season, are added among the seven subjects, the "Domande Pigliatutto" (Take it all Questions), the contestant who gets this question, has the chance to take the inheritance of one of his challengers if he answers correctly, otherwise, the challenger takes half of his inheritance.

+Furthermore, in this edition, one of the seven subjects is worth € 50,000 while the question with the unexpected is eliminated.

+From the 2025–2026 edition, the questions are six.